All of the Six Flags Locations in the US | Easily Explained

 You'll reach speeds of 65 miles per hour and even experience at drop at almost 80 degrees.

-Six Flags New England was originally opened in 1870 as Gallup's Grove, that's right 1870!
+Six Flags New England opened in 1870, originally known as Gallup's Grove!

 However, similarly to the Great Escape, it would be decades before Six Flags would acquire this park.